 When the Library budgets for the purchase of library materials, no distinction is made in regards to the capitalizable portion of the library materials.
 On the Statement of Revenues, Expenditures, and Changes in Fund Balances, items that are capitalized are presented as "Capital outlay."
-In addition to this difference, other items such as capital leases are not budgeted.
+In addition to this difference, financing sources for insurance proceeds received are presented on the budgetary comparison schedule as miscellaneous revenue.
 Below is a summary of such differences: